henri/spb/README.md

 Swim happily ; SPB [installs](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation) into your home directory and is [easily removed](https://github.com/henri/spb/blob/main/README.md#recycle-remove--uninstall).
 [This GitHub repository](https://github.com/henri/spb) has everything you need to [install and update](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation) SPB on your systems.

 [Harness the power](https://github.com/henri/spb/blob/main/README.md#raising_hand-why-is-spb-needed) of [isolated web sessions](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) with SPB.
 Every time you run SPB a new instance of [Brave](https://brave.com/) (a modern web browser) or another browser (which you [specify](https://github.com/henri/spb/blob/main/README.md#sunrise-browser-support)) is spawned within a fresh [screen](https://www.gnu.org/software/screen/) session.
-When you close the browser, the default action is for [SPB to delete all <b>web</b> data related to that browser session](https://github.com/henri/spb/blob/main/README.md#shield-privacy) from your computer.
+When you close that web browser, the default action will be [SPB deleting all <b>web</b> data related to that browser session](https://github.com/henri/spb/blob/main/README.md#shield-privacy) from your computer.

 <br/>